DRL559/LED-ARDUINO-EXAMPLES/README.md

-# LED-ARDUINO-EXAMPLES
+# Embedded-Basics
-This repository contains simple Arduino projects and code examples to demonstrate basic embedded systems concepts.
-Each folder includes code (`.ino`) and a README describing the hardware setup, wiring, and what the project does
+This repository contains early Arduino exercises used to learn PWM, analog input, and basic I/O control